-Recommended Course Preparation: WLDT 61AL or WLDT 62AL or WLDT 70 or WLDT 71 with a minimum grade of C
+Recommended Course Preparation: WLDT 61AL or WLDT 61BL or WLDT 62AL or WLDT 62BL with a minimum grade of C

-Students enrolled in 67A lab class will be assessed a \$40 materials fee at registration.
+Students enrolled in WLDT 67A will be assessed a \$40 materials fee at registration.

-WLDT 67B ADVANCED WELDING SKILLS LAB 2.0 Units
+WLDT 67B BASIC WELDING SKILLS LAB 2.0 Units

-Advanced development and improvement of skills in Shielded Metal Arc (SMAW), Flux-core (FCAW), Gas Metal Arc (GMAW), and Gas Tungsten Arc (GTAW) welding.
+Development and improvement of skills in Shielded Metal Arc (SMAW), Flux-core (FCAW), Gas Metal Arc (GMAW), and Gas Tungsten Arc (GTAW) welding in the Horizontal (2G and 2F) positions.